ceschini/memcached/docs/CLIP/SIBGRAPI-2024/sections/methodology.md

 (Here we could also grab all filtering techniques of datacomp and explore their impact for gender classification, but maybe too out of scope)

+## Aggregation techniques

+To further explore aggregation techniques, the list of similarities is evaluated based on two functions, an average sum function and a softmax top[k] function.
+The average function sums up all the Male prompts similarities vs all the Female prompts similarities in order to choose the bigger.
+The top[k] selects the k-th highest scores of each class and sum them up into the final score.
+The output of both functions is considered the final classification label for the current image.

+The original OpenAI CLIP paper does not says anything about their prediction method, and as such we assume that they employ a simple argmax to retrieve the most similar prompt from the list.
+This is equal to our method of Top K with k = 1, and so this is the used method when we try to replicate the original paper results.
+Beyond that, we also experimented with different k values, where the logic is that it sorts the similarity scores from highest to lowest, and sum up the first k samples, each for every category (male and female).

+Both model and data scaling experiments will be replicated with the addition of the aggregation techniques, selecting the best method for each model and data-source, where it can be any from the average aggregator to the top-k aggregator, with 20 levels of K being explored.